Cloudveil Founder Stephen Sullivan to Debut New Outdoor Apparel Company, Stio

-Stio will be a premium outdoor brand, using top technical fabrics in mountain lifestyle designs, Sullivan tells OBJ in an exclusive preview.
-More significantly, it will be direct-to-consumer only, with its first retail store location in downtown Jackson Hole, Wyo.
+Stio will be a premium outdoor brand, using top technical fabrics in mountain lifestyle designs, Sullivan told OBJ in an exclusive preview.
+More significantly, it will be direct-to-consumer only, with its first retail store location in downtown Jackson Hole, Wyoming.

-“It’s a continuation of a life-long obsession I’ve had in the outdoors,” Sullivan tells Outside Business Journal.
+“It’s a continuation of a life-long obsession I’ve had in the outdoors,” Sullivan told Outside Business Journal.

 Stio will launch with more than 60 product styles, from baselayers to outerwear.
 It will focus on apparel, but also sell some accessories, such as totes, duffels and messenger bags.

-“We put together quite a bit of money [undisclosed] and went back to partner with some long-term manufacturing partners from the past for a big launch,” Sullivan says.
-By September of this year, the e-commerce site, physical store and catalog business are scheduled to be up and running.
+“We put together quite a bit of money [undisclosed] and went back to partner with some long-term manufacturing partners from the past for a big launch,” Sullivan said.
+By September of this year, the e-commerce site, physical store, and catalog business are scheduled to be up and running.

-Sullivan says he had an 18-month non-compete agreement upon leaving Cloudveil in February 2010, plenty of time to research and prepare the new brand.
+Sullivan said he had an 18-month non-compete agreement upon leaving Cloudveil in February 2010, plenty of time to research and prepare the new brand.

-“It’s for people who want to enjoy the outdoors, but not to the extreme,” he says.
+“It’s for people who want to enjoy the outdoors, but not to the extreme,” he said.
 “We call it ‘mountain maturity.’”